-At the end of this consultation period the Governing Bodies will consider the feedback and views expressed by all interested parties and decide whether to progress with the proposal.
+At the end of this consultation period the governing bodies will consider the feedback and views expressed by all interested parties and decide whether to progress with the proposal.
 If it is decided to proceed with the process, a statutory notice will then be published in the local press and will be displayed at the schools for a four-week period.
 This four-week representation period provides the final opportunity for people and organisations to comment on or submit objections to the proposal.

-At the end of the four-week period any objections to, or comments on, the proposal will be considered by the governing bodies of the schools, and a final decision will be taken on the proposal by Essex County Council and the Department for Education.
+At the end of the four-week period any objections to, or comments on, the proposal will be considered by the governing bodies of the schools, and a final decision will be taken on the proposal by the Cabinet Member for Education at Essex County Council.